nthnphn/creative-coding-blog/posts/assignment_1_post_2.md

 ---

-While creating my Net Art, I wanted to incorporate something more than just white shapes forming on a black canvas.
+While creating my sketch, I wanted to incorporate something more than just white shapes forming on a black canvas.
 So I decided to implement this colour changing function.
 I believe by adding this, my code is gives a lot more variety then constantly seeing the same thing over and over again.
 It also becomes more pleasing to watch despite looking very unstable.
 Which again I think shows a strong demonstration of effective complexity.

 <iframe width="400" height="400" src="https://editor.p5js.org/nthnphn/full/wefBvrx2G"></iframe>